Why is Tinkering Important?

 I hope you’ll join me tomorrow for the unveiling of our first “Tinker With” challenge.

-Special thanks to The Chocolate Muffin Tree, The Imagination Tree, and Sense of Wonder for sharing their tinkering images with me.
+Special thanks to The Chocolate Muffin Tree, The Imagination Tree, and for sharing tinkering images with me.

 What a fantastic approach!
 I love letting kids get their hands dirty with lots of different activities.
 It gives them the confidence they need to try things out and it helps them build a real understanding of the way the world works.
 I’m definitely keeping in touch with this blog…